Mariam05/ThreeChefsProblem/README.md

 		</ul> </ul>

 ### UML Class Diagram
-This can also be found as a png file in the project zip file.
+This can also be found as a png file in the project zip file. <br>
 ![UML](ThreeChefsUML.png)

 ### UML Sequence Diagram